 Look-Through Company (LTC)

 If you are a shareholder in a Look-Through Company (LTC) and that company makes a loss, then you get to carry that loss through to your personal tax return (usually an IR3).
-There are a few rules and limitations which we won't go into here.
+There are a few rules and limitations* which we won't go into at length here.

 Let's assume you're a salaried employee, and so you've had PAYE deducted from your wages.
 Well, at the end of the financial year a wash-up is done on your personal tax return.
 The above-mentioned loss is deducted from your gross (pre-tax) wages.
 It might look something like this:

 -$ 5,000 Loss from LTC

 We then calculate (a) how much tax you have paid, and (b) how much tax you should have paid.
 If (a) is more than (b) then you get a tax refund.
 If the other way around, you have tax to pay.

 Ok this situation is totally different.
 If the LLC makes a loss, then it can't be passed on to anyone.
 Not the shareholders, not the directors: no one.

 Instead, it carries that loss forward to the following financial year.
 If there is taxable profit, then the loss can be offset against that profit.
 It might look something like this:

 -$ 5,000 Losses brought forward from previous years